IBOR Benchmark Transition

 Regulatory and Industry Group Milestones:

-- The ARRC has published the “ARRC Recommended Best Practices for Completing the Transition from LIBOR”, which is available here.
+- In September 2020, the ARRC published the "ARRC Recommended Best Practices for Completing the Transition from LIBOR", which is available here.
 This guide sets out recommended dates, by product type, for:

 b.
 Technical and operational readiness by third party vendors